frozsgy/personality-analysis-framework/INSTALL.md

 ## Creating config.yml

 Use ```setup.py``` to generate the configuration file, ```config.yml```.
-After training the Word2Vec model, you need to run ```./config_boundaries.sh``` while the Word2Vec service is running in order to generate boundary values for the normalization process.
+After training the Word2Vec model, you need to run ```config_boundaries.sh``` to generate boundary values for the normalization process.
 This updates the ```config.yml``` with accordance to these values and it is crucial for the following steps.

 ## Training Phase

 ### Training Word2Vec Model

-In order to get Word2Vec representations properly, you need to train the Word2Vec library using ```./train_model.sh```.
+In order to get Word2Vec representations properly, you need to train the Word2Vec library using ```train_model.sh```.
 This step uses the Wikipedia archive for Turkish language to create a vector space to represent words.

 ### Acquiring Ground Truths